ElegantTeam/ETPopupView/README.md

 }
 ```

-If you want to create your own Pop-Up view,simply you only need to subclass from **MMPopupView**.
+If you want to create your own Pop-Up view,simply you only need to subclass from **ETPopupView**.

 ```swift